JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 <link-summary>Gradle IntelliJ Plugin configures Gradle-based plugin projects for building, testing, verifying, and publishing the plugin.</link-summary>

-The Gradle IntelliJ Plugin is a plugin for the Gradle build system to help configuring your environment for building, testing, verifying, and publishing plugins for IntelliJ-based IDEs.
+The Gradle IntelliJ Plugin is a plugin for the Gradle build system to help configure your environment for building, testing, verifying, and publishing plugins for IntelliJ-based IDEs.

 This plugin allows you to build plugins for IntelliJ Platform using specified IntelliJ SDK and bundled or third-party plugins.